 Tucked away in one of the arches next to Temple Meads, this bakery does many things ridiculously well, but owner Laura’s true passion for pastry shines through with the amazing croissants, danishes and other goodies this place knocks out.
 How you’ll choose is another matter entirely.

-Many’s the time I’ve found myself gawping at the display at Ahh Toots’ stall in St Nicks Market, even when I’ve not been hungry (a rare occurence) – the cakes are the most beautiful you’re likely to see anywhere, and believe it or not they taste just as good as they look.
+Many’s the time I’ve found myself gawping at the display at Ahh Toots’ shop on Christmas Steps, even when I’ve not been hungry (a rare occurence) – the cakes are the most beautiful you’re likely to see anywhere, and believe it or not they taste just as good as they look.
 A cake lover’s dream.